Integrating Semi-Supervised and Active Learning for Semantic Segmentation: Related Work

+On the other hand, the latter, CPS, leverages unlabelled data differently from the Teacher-Student structures by enforcing consistency between two models of the same architecture with different initialisation.
+Some other hybrid SSL approaches include ST++ \cite{yang2022st++}, ReCo \cite{liu2021bootstrapping}, and S4AL+ \cite{rangnekar2022semantic}, integrating self-training, contrastive, or representation learning.
+Recently, PEFAT, a semi-supervised framework, was proposed to leverage pseudo-loss estimation and feature-level adversarial training to improve multi-class and multi-label medical image classification \cite{10203490}.
+LeFeD was proposed to leverage feature-level discrepancies from dual decoders to improve volumetric medical image segmentation \cite{10619990}.
+VerSemi, a versatile semi-supervised framework, was proposed to unify multiple SSL tasks with dynamic task prompts and synthetic augmentation to improve medical image segmentation \cite{10945994}.
+PICK combines pseudo-label-guided masking, reconstruction, and multi-decoder learning to improve medical image segmentation \cite{zeng2025pick}.

-We would like to highlight that the proposed STF framework differs from Dual Student by integrating CPS with the EMA-based Teacher-Student.
+It is important to note that the proposed STF framework differs from Dual Student by integrating CPS with the EMA-based Teacher-Student.
 CPS, introduced after Dual Student, uses pseudo-labels rather than a consistency constraint, effectively expanding the training data.
-This combination leverages the strengths of both training structures and aims to overcome the performance limitations of using either the Teacher-Student or CPS method alone.
-Refer to Section 3.1 for details.
+This combination leverages the strengths of both training structures and aims to overcome the performance limitations of using either the Teacher-Student or CPS method alone (See Section \ref{sec:tsf} for more details).

+Adjacent Teacher \cite{xia2025adjacent} observed a similar phenomenon in which objects of the same category, or those that are closely related, tend to exhibit a clustered spatial distribution and similar orientation.
+By leveraging neighbouring information, their approach focuses on object-wise pseudo label correction in SSL; our method operates at the pixel level using the feature with nearby distribution.
+Additionally, for pseudo labels that cannot be reliably corrected, the proposed method introduces a supplementary strategy involving limited manual annotation to address these challenging instances by active learning.